karu2332/scramble/README.md

 ## Scramble
 Scramble is a multi-player word game that utilizes various Node.js libraries, such as Express.js, SOCKET.IO, and EJS.
+All players are given the same seven letters at the same time.
+They compete to find the most 3-7 letter words in 30 seconds.
+There is no limit to the number of rounds.
+Players can play the game for as long as they like.

 ## Screenshots
 ![Sample Game](scramble.gif)